Overview of TCP/IP

 The functionality of TCP/IP is divided into five layers -1)Physical Layer, Data Link Layer, Network Layer, Transport Layer, Application Layer.

 - Physical Layer converts binary data into signals and transmits over the local media.
 In this layer, a unit of communications is a single bit.
-When the connection established between two devices, data flows in the form of a stream of bytes.
+When the connection is established between two devices, data flows in the form of a stream of bytes.
 The physical layer delivers bits.

 Data Link Layer